Noorulain0412/Regression-Model/README.md

 # MATLAB Code for the estimation of peak lightning induced overvoltages

 This code estimates peak lightning induced overvoltages (LIOVs) for various lightning parameters, namely, peak lightning current, return stroke front time, stroke location, height of the overhead line, ground permittivity, ground resistivity, and return stroke velocity.
-The figure files are as follows:
+The figure files are as follows:a <br />
 A_up.m
 a <br />
 B_Up.m